scorp0tech/simple-blogs/readme.md

 - Use TailwindCSS for styling if necessary.
 - Write meaningful and clear commit messages.
 - Maintain good coding practices (error handling, clean architecture, reusability).
+- **Using AI Assistants:** You are encouraged to use AI assistants (like ChatGPT, Gemini, etc.) to help you with this task.
+However, if you do, please save all prompts you use and the corresponding responses in a separate file (e.g., `ai_interactions.md`) and include it in your submission.
+This helps us understand your process and how you leverage these tools.

 ---